Victorians are going hungry

 Phase 3 of the internationally recognised IPC food insecurity measure – Crisis – is defined as including households that are only “marginally able to meet minimum food needs but only by depleting essential livelihood assets or through crisis-coping strategies”.

-The IPC measure is commonly associated with developing countries but too many vulnerable people, including young adults, children and groups who may surprise you, are in food crisis in Victoria.
+This measure is commonly associated with developing countries but too many vulnerable people, including families, young adults and children are in food crisis in Victoria.

 We combine a unique pairing of professional services alongside strong volunteer-led assistance across Victoria.
 Our food provision programs include:

-- Soup vans: Our Vinnies Soup Van volunteers deliver meals, friendship and support for people experiencing poverty and homelessness in metro and regional Victoria.
-Since the pandemic, we also now deliver hampers, containing fresh fruit, veg and recipe cards, and rough sleeper packs.
+- Soup vans: Our volunteers deliver meals, friendship and support for people experiencing poverty and homelessness in from our nine hubs around Melbourne and some regional centres in Victoria.
+Since the pandemic, we also now deliver hampers, containing fresh fruit, veg and rough sleeper packs.

-- Conferences: Our members provide deliver hampers and bread runs, and create speciality hampers for people with particular dietary needs.
-They also provide supermarket vouchers and coupons from neighbourhood butcheries, supporting local businesses too.
+- Conferences: Our members deliver food and speciality hampers for people with particular dietary needs.
+They provide supermarket vouchers and coupons from neighbourhood butcheries, supporting local businesses.
+They also provide precious support and kindness, so people know they are not alone.

 - No Interest Loans Scheme (NILS): People on low incomes can access no-interest credit to pay for household goods, freeing up disposable income for groceries.

 - VincentCare: Ozanam House, run by our specialised housing provider VincentCare, provides thousands of meals for clients every year.
-O Café is supported by community and client volunteers to provide meals to drop-in clients and a barista coffee service.
+O Café is supported by community and client volunteers to provide meals for Victorians experiencing homelessness and a barista coffee service.

 What’s our approach to supporting Victorians in food crisis?

-Food assistance is what nearly all the callers to our Welfare Assistance Line ask for and is the type of support that Vinnies offers most.
-Through our volunteers’ caring and supportive approach, our ‘listening ear’, we make sure that the people we assist feel cared for and that they are not alone in their struggles.
+Food assistance is what nearly all the callers to our Welfare Assistance Line ask for – especially since the pandemic.
+Through our volunteers’ supportive approach, our ‘listening ear’, we make sure that the people we assist feel cared for and that they are not alone in their struggles.
 Making sure people have enough to eat is the always the first response of our dedicated members and Soup Van ‘vannies’.

-Many people are coming to Vinnies for the first time because they have lost their jobs in the pandemic and are unable to afford food.
+Many people are coming to Vinnies for the first time because they have lost their jobs in the pandemic.
 We know that people are skipping meals because they cannot afford food.
 From January 2018 to March 2021 we saw a 145% increase in first-time callers to our call centre.

 A lot of things were put on hold last year, but not the work of our Soup Vans.
 We used to say that they were out on the street every night of the year come rain, hail or shine, and now we can add pandemic to the list, because our Soup Van vannies could not let vulnerable Victorians go hungry during the crisis of a century.
 They carried on nearly every night throughout the pandemic to serve 550,000 meals last year.